apache/metron/metron-analytics/metron-profiler/README.md

 ## Implementation

+## Key Classes

+* `ProfileMeasurement` - Represents a single data point within a Profile.
+A Profile is effectively a time series.
+To this end a Profile is composed of many ProfileMeasurement values which in aggregate form a time series.

+* `ProfilePeriod` - The Profiler captures one `ProfileMeasurement` each `ProfilePeriod`.
+A `ProfilePeriod` will occur at fixed, deterministic points in time.
+This allows for efficient retrieval of profile data.

+* `RowKeyBuilder` - Builds row keys that can be used to read or write profile data to HBase.

+* `ColumnBuilder` - Defines the columns of data stored with a profile measurement.

+* `ProfileHBaseMapper` - Defines for the `HBaseBolt` how profile measurements are stored in HBase.
+This class leverages a `RowKeyBuilder` and `ColumnBuilder`.

-## Topology
+## Storm Topology

 The Profiler is implemented as a Storm topology using the following bolts and spouts.

-### KafkaSpout

-A spout that consumes messages from a single Kafka topic.
+* `KafkaSpout` - A spout that consumes messages from a single Kafka topic.
 In most cases, the Profiler topology will consume messages from the `indexing` topic.
 This topic contains fully enriched messages that are ready to be indexed.
 This ensures that profiles can take advantage of all the available data elements.

-### ProfileSplitterBolt

-The bolt responsible for filtering incoming messages and directing each to the one or more downstream bolts that are responsible for building a Profile.
-Each message may be needed by 0, 1 or even many Profiles.
+* `ProfileSplitterBolt` - The bolt responsible for filtering incoming messages and directing each to the one or more downstream bolts that are responsible for building a profile.
+Each message may be needed by 0, 1 or even many profiles.
 Each emitted tuple contains the 'resolved' entity name, the profile definition, and the input message.

-### ProfileBuilderBolt

-This bolt maintains all of the state required to build a Profile.
-When the window period expires, the data is summarized as a ProfileMeasurement, all state is flushed, and the ProfileMeasurement is emitted.
+* `ProfileBuilderBolt` - This bolt maintains all of the state required to build a profile.
+When the window period expires, the data is summarized as a `ProfileMeasurement`, all state is flushed, and the `ProfileMeasurement` is emitted.
 Each instance of this bolt is responsible for maintaining the state for a single Profile-Entity pair.

-### HBaseBolt

-A bolt that is responsible for writing to HBase.
+* `HBaseBolt` - A bolt that is responsible for writing to HBase.
 Most profiles will be flushed every 15 minutes or so.
-If each ProfileBuilderBolt were responsible for writing to HBase itself, there would be little to no opportunity to optimize these writes.
+If each `ProfileBuilderBolt` were responsible for writing to HBase itself, there would be little to no opportunity to optimize these writes.
 By aggregating the writes from multiple Profile-Entity pairs these writes can be batched, for example.